ceford/cefjdemos-data-jdm-developer/articles/en/developer-information/deploying-an-update-server.md

 </extensionset>
 ```

-All definitions must be defined between tags in your collection
+All definitions must be defined between `<extensionset>` tags in your collection
 manifest.
-The tag has two optional parameters; name and description.
+The `<extensionset>` tag has two optional parameters; name and description.
 For
-each extension that this collection references, a separate tag is
+each extension that this collection references, a separate `<extension>` tag is
 required.
-The tag has the following parameters, all of which are
+The `<extension>` tag has the following parameters, all of which are
 required for updates to properly process:

 - **name** – The name of the extension